-Objectives Target Key Performance Indicator Responsible Department Alternatives Objective 5: Promote recycling Implement recycling competitions and other awareness programs at schools.
+GOAL 2: PROMOTE WASTE MINIMISATION AND RECYCLING Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 5: Promote recycling Implement recycling competitions and other awareness programs at schools.
 Conduct Municipal-wide recycling awareness campaigns.
 Recycling must be implemented into the daily operations at all landfills.
 Amount of waste recycled LM, DM & Province Buy-back centres are needed to encourage recycling in low income areas.
 There are no alternatives to this project but there are various different methods of implementation.
 Launch a recycling programme at 6 schools through a competition (3 primary schools and 3 secondary schools) and expand to other schools based on the lessons learnt from the existing programme.

-Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 1: Provide Provide containers for household Number of containers LM, DM & It is noted that the National household hazardous hazardous waste at public drop-off provided for hazardous Province Domestic Waste Collection waste solutions; and locations and arrange for an waste.
-Standards require municipalities provide systems for authorized contractor to collect and Number of hazardous to provide communal collection safe collection, dispose of the material. waste awareness points for non-mainstream storage as well as • Raise public knowledge of any campaigns. recyclables such as batteries transport and alternate systems for collecting and and fluorescent tubes for appropriate disposal disposal of hazardous waste that may collection by a private service of all hazardous be accessible to them, as well as the provider.
+GOAL 3: ENSURE SAFE AND INTEGRATED MANAGEMENT OF HAZARDOUS WASTE.
+Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 1: Provide Provide containers for household Number of containers LM, DM & It is noted that the National household hazardous hazardous waste at public drop-off provided for hazardous Province Domestic Waste Collection waste solutions and locations and arrange for an waste.
+Standards require municipalities provide systems for authorized contractor to collect and Number of hazardous to provide communal collection safe collection, dispose of the material. waste awareness points for non-mainstream storage as well as Raise public knowledge of any campaigns. recyclables such as batteries transport and alternate systems for collecting and and fluorescent tubes for appropriate disposal disposal of hazardous waste that may collection by a private service of all hazardous be accessible to them, as well as the provider.
 The MLM does not waste generated in effects improper hazardous waste currently provide such facilities, and around MLM disposal has on the environment. however, this should be investigated carefully before implementation.
 Alternately this could be outsourced but it is not recommended.

-Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 2: Determine the types and volumes of Data logs on hazardous LM An alternative will be to publish Registration of major hazardous waste generated, as well waste from major information and raise hazardous waste as the key producers of hazardous generators. awareness for businesses to generators on waste in the MLM. report their waste on SAWIS to SAWIS Keep an eye on the major generators ensure that hazardous waste of hazardous waste in the MLM and generated within the ensure that they are registered and municipality is accounted for. accurately reported on a regular basis.
-Objective 3: Waste must be screened at all landfills Screening logs LM There is no alternative for this Screening of waste at before disposal into the cells. action.
-The Municipality must landfills for All hazardous waste must be removed screen all the waste entering hazardous waste and not be allowed to be disposed of waste disposal sites to ensure in the cells. that waste disposed of is allowed in a general waste landfill.
+GOAL 3: ENSURE SAFE AND INTEGRATED MANAGEMENT OF HAZARDOUS WASTE.
+Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 2: • Determine the types and volumes of Data logs on hazardous LM An alternative will be to publish Registration of major hazardous waste generated, as well waste from major information and raise hazardous waste as the key producers of hazardous generators. awareness for businesses to generators on waste in the MLM. report their waste on SAWIS to SAWIS • Keep an eye on the major generators ensure that hazardous waste of hazardous waste in the MLM and generated within the ensure that they are registered and municipality is accounted for. accurately reported on a regular basis.
+Objective 3: • Waste must be screened at all landfills Screening logs LM There is no alternative for this Screening of waste at before disposal into the cells. action.
+The Municipality must landfills for • All hazardous waste must be removed screen all the waste entering hazardous waste and not be allowed to be disposed of waste disposal sites to ensure in the cells. that waste disposed of is allowed in a general waste landfill.

-Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 1: Implement waste awareness programmes Hold regular public waste awareness campaigns and post recycling-related information on notice boards at places of interest.
-Include waste minimization educational materials in monthly municipal newsletters.
-Hold recycling competitions in schools.
-Hire interns/graduates to assist with environmental awareness campaigns in schools and the community at large.
-Number of awareness campaigns.
+Key Performance Indicator Responsible Department Alternatives Indicator Department Number of awareness campaigns.
 Hired Interns/graduates LM, DM & Province Launch a recycling programme at 6 schools (3 primary schools and 3 secondary schools) and expand to other schools based on the lessons learnt from the existing programme.
-An alternative to hiring more graduates/interns could be to add waste awareness campaigns to existing employees' duties, however there is a risk that the employees may not have time Timod intorno, graduatos available to adequately perform the additional role.
+An alternative to hiring more graduates/interns could be to add waste awareness campaigns to existing employees' duties, however there is a risk that the employees may not have time available to adequately perform the additional role.
+H ired Interns/graduates ired Interns/graduates